 What we don’t: On the heavy side and rather puffy.

-In many ways, The North Face Nuptse Vest is the polar opposite of the Patagonia Nano Puff above (at least in the context of vests).
+In many ways, The North Face Novelty Nuptse Vest is the polar opposite of the Patagonia Nano Puff above (at least in the context of vests).
 It’s big—the baffles are large and the vest almost defines the term “puffy.”
-It’s warm, with heaps of 700-fill goose down (the total weight is 16.2 ounces and The North Face does not provide a fill weight, but we’re guessing it’s substantial).
-And the Nutpse is bulky for a vest, although you can stuff it into its own chest pocket for storage.
+It’s warm, with heaps of 700-fill goose down (the total weight is 20.1 ounces and The North Face does not provide a fill weight, but it feels substantial).
+And the Nuptse is bulky for a vest, although its quality down compresses pretty well.

 See the Men's North Face Nuptse See the Women's North Face Nuptse